Estimated dispatch within 1 working day.

 To ensure administration of the correct dose, body weight should be determined as accurately as possible to avoid under- or overdosing.

-A single dose of 1 mg prednisolone/kg body weight per day corresponding to 3 g powder per 100 kg body weight.
+A single dose of 1 mg prednisolone/kg body weight per day corresponds to 3 g powder per 100 kg body weight (see dosing table below).

 Treatment may be repeated at 24 hour intervals during 10 consecutive days.